LanceMcCarthy/GoldenClouds/index.md

   *   The chair hammock is rolled up on top of the game cabinet.
 There is a bracket already hanging on the patio scaffolding, only connect the hammock to that hook.
   *   Board games are located in the game room, in the game cabinet (you can open any new games).
 * **Yoga Room**
-  *   This room has yoga mats, ball and weights.
+  *   This room has yoga mats, ball, weights, and a mirror.
-  *   This room also doubles as a private office if you do not want to work at the desk in the living room.
-You can bring the gameroom table in there, if you’d like.
+  *   This room also doubles as a private office if you do not want to work in the living room with gorgeous view.
+The gameroom table can be moved in there to act as desktop, the living room desk is very heavy and should be moved.
-  *   It has ambient lighting via an LED strip.
+  *   There is LED ambiance lighting in this room.
 You can change the color and brightness using the 3-button controller next to the cabinet.
 The strip will automatically change at sunset and sunrise.
 * **Kitchen**
   *   The kitchen is at your disposal, here are a few important things to keep in mind
   *   Be sure to clean up thoroughly when you’re done.
 Remember that you’re in a jungle, any dropped food or scraps will attract insects.